AVSimulation/SCANeR-Quick-Starts/Pages/HT_Request_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 ### HOW TO?
 Download the Trial version of SCANeR studio

 You want to accelerate and secure the development of tomorrow's mobility solutions?
-Downloading SCANeR studio is a first step to achieve this goal :)
+Downloading SCANeR studio is a first step to achieve this goal :smiley:

 This guide explains how to download the trial version of SCANeR studio
 - Step 1.
 Request a trial version